TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 #### Step 4.2: Heroku CLI

 Activate your account from the email they sent you.
 Now, we'll install the Heroku command line so that we can interact with the Heroku service.
 We will use `curl` to download a script and run it to install the Heroku CLI.
+This script may ask for your `sudo` password, this is expected.
+Go ahead and type it in after running the command below.

 Run this command: